ResearchDataCom/good-devops-practice/docs/training.md

 # Training Materials

+{attribution="Aristotle, _Nicomachean Ethics_"}
+> Neither by nature, then, nor contrary to nature do the virtues arise
+> in us; rather we are adapted by nature to receive them, and are made
+> perfect by habit.

-This is a curated list of related reading materials, free training, workshops, and similar resources, emphasizing cloud infrastructure in clinical research settings.
+This is a curated list of related reading materials, free training, workshops, and similar resources, with an emphasis on cloud infrastructure in clinical research settings.

-## Basics
+## Foundations

 - [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/)
 - [Git Immersion](https://gitimmersion.com/)